Pioneer Oil Refinery - Refining the Oil

 Refinery diagram (Modified from Hager, 1921)

 The oldest still at the refinery was this gooseneck type with a capacity of 15-barrels (630 gallons).
 It was originally at the Lyons Station refinery.
-Here it is lying on the ground before the 1930 restoration of the refinery.
+Here it is lying on the ground (without the gooseneck) before the 1930 restoration of the refinery.

 Diagram of a gooseneck still connected to a condenser (From Gesner, 1865)